+Working together with users to build the services of the future and foster local economic development

+- Active participation by Sopra Steria in local inner-city initiatives in France to build together the city of the future through dedicated spaces for sharing resources, skills and knowledge:

+- TUBà, Lyon

+- Bordeaux Metro Pulse

+- Bouda, Boulogne

-Working together with users to build the services of the future and foster local economic development Active participation by Sopra Steria in local inner-city initiatives in France to build together the city of the future through dedicated spaces for sharing resources, skills and knowledge: TUBà, Lyon Bordeaux Metro Pulse Bouda, Boulogne At the regional level, contributing to start-up development by mobilising expertise to bring to life the local ecosystem.
-CORPORATE RESPONSIBILITY CHALLENGES Harnessing digital technology to achieve a low- carbon economy Developing services that contribute to a low-carbon economy and supporting the digitisation of clients' activities.
-Services benefiting from the carbon neutrality of all the Group's business travel, offices and data centres.
-Taking into account the social dimensior of Corporate Responsibility Harnessing digital technology to work for a more inclusive economy and working with clients and civil society on the challenges of digital inclusion.
-Ensuring client Supporting implementation of risk management and regulatory compliance systems.
+- At the regional level, contributing to start-up development by mobilising expertise to bring to life the local ecosystem.

+MEETING CLIENTS' CORPORATE RESPONSIBILITY CHALLENGES

+Harnessing digital technology to achieve a lowcarbon economy

+- Developing services that contribute to a low-carbon economy and supporting the digitisation of clients' activities. - Services benefiting from the carbon neutrality of all the Group's business travel, offices and data centres.

+of Corporate Responsibility

+Taking into account • Harnessing digital technology to work for a more inclusive economy and working with clients and civil society on the social dimension the challenges of digital inclusion.